- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Maple Wood Body

 Maple wood generally has a big, bright tone with a flat eq response.
-This means that maple doesn’t color the guitar’s sound as much as mahogany.
+This means maple doesn’t color the guitar’s sound as much as mahogany.

 Ovangkol Wood Body